Why Inbound Marketing is the ONLY Marketing

 1. SEO Optimization VS Value

-Optimizing for SEO is a very important aspect of inbound marketing.
+Working with SEo experts on optimizing for SEO is a very important aspect of inbound marketing.
 However, make sure to focus on providing value and uniqueness for your human audience.
 Include your keywords naturally and don’t overstuff your content with keywords.